cpeterson27/cpeterson27/README.md

 - 👋 Hi, I’m @cpeterson27
-- 👀 I’m interested in applying technical and creative abilities to diverse customer projects.
+- 👀 I’m interested in applying technical and creative abilities to diverse customer projects
 - 🌱 I’m currently designing prototypes
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me cgdesigns93@gmail.com